splunk/splunk-cloud-sdk-go/README.md

     ```

 ## Documentation
-For general documentation, see the [Splunk Developer Cloud Portal](https://sdc.splunkbeta.com/).
+For general documentation, see the [Splunk Developer Portal](https://developer.splunk.com/scs/).

-For reference documentation, see the [Splunk Cloud SDK for Go API Reference](https://sdc.splunkbeta.com/reference/sdk/splunk-cloud-sdk-go).
+For reference documentation, see the [Splunk Cloud Services SDK for Go API Reference](https://developer.splunk.com/scs/reference/sdk/splunk-cloud-sdk-go).

 ## Contributing

 Do not directly edit any source file with `_generated` in the name because that file was generated from service specifications.

 ## Contact
-If you have questions, reach out to us on [Slack](https://splunkdevplatform.slack.com) in the **#sdc** channel or email us at _sdcbeta@splunk.com_.
+If you have questions, reach out to us on [Slack](https://splunkdevplatform.slack.com) in the **#sdc** channel or email us at _devinfo@splunk.com_.